B’nai B’rith is pleased to announce the recipients of the 2022 Bernard J. Lustig Scholarship:

 SIXTY YEARS ON, A LIVING MEMORIAL REMAINS

+It happened in 1955.
+Summer holiday period.
+Hume Highway.
+Car, driver, two passengers.
+The car swerved off the road and hit a tree.
+A common event, a tragedy, more frequent then than today.
+Two young men died.
+The woman passenger survived.
 The accident ended the life of Bernard Lustig, a brilliant young barrister, winner of the University of Melbourne’s Supreme Court Prize.
 He was the older son of Adolf and Kate Lustig, German refugees from Nazism who fled to Australia before the war.
 As the war ended Adolf helped found the first B'nai B'rith lodge in Melbourne.

 Information technology has wrought changes too.
 Originally, applicants sent hand-written letters in response to an AJN ad.
 Now there are detailed guidelines and an extensive application form, submitted by email.
 Nearly all communications among the trustees are handled electronically.